We are both lawyers.

 As a result of this, pineapples became an accidental feature of our wedding.

-When it came to finding the perfect outfit Syvannah knew she wanted something different and had always loved the Australian brand Lover.
+When it came to finding the perfect outfit, Syvannah knew she wanted something different and had always loved the Australian brand Lover.
 She had been following it on Instagram for years.
 She also knew she wanted something that incorporated the beautiful lace they used for their wedding lines.
-When trying on all the different dresses and skirt and top combos, she stumbled across the last jumpsuit.
-When she tried it on it fit like a glove, and she knew it was the one.
+Syvannah stumbled across the last jumpsuit when trying on all the different dresses and skirt and top combos.
+When she tried it on, it fit like a glove, and she knew it was the one.

 Alana knew she wanted something with a high neck but was struggling to find the right outfit.
 After months of trolling the internet, she stumbled across a short lace Valentino dress with a high neck and bow.
 She knew it was the perfect match for her perfect shoes.

-We decided to arrive to the ceremony together and walk down the aisle hand in hand.
-We also spent the day getting ready together, including a quick lunch in the food court at Pacific Fair between our hair and makeup appointments.
+We decided to arrive at the ceremony together and walk down the aisle hand in hand.
+Spending the day getting ready together, including a quick lunch in the food court at Pacific Fair between our hair and makeup appointments.

 We were a few minutes late to our own ceremony because we had to stop at McDonald’s for Syvannah to pee.
-When we got to the ceremony, the sun was beginning to set on Burleigh beach and crowds had began to gather on the path and the beach to watch our special moment.
+When we got to the ceremony, the sun was beginning to set on Burleigh beach, and crowds had started to gather on the path and the beach to watch our special moment.

-A really special moment was when we snuck away for a few photos on Burleigh Hill – the crowd of people on this hill having picnics and get-togethers erupted in applause as we walked by.
+An extraordinary moment was when we snuck away for a few photos on Burleigh Hill.
+The crowd of people on this hill having picnics and get-togethers erupted in applause as we walked by.

 Following the cocktail hour, the guests were treated to a spread of delicious pan Asian food and signature cocktails.
-After some sentimental speeches and the cutting of the pineapple cake, the party really got started with the first dance, espresso martinis and a quickly filled dance floor.
+After some sentimental speeches and the pineapple cake’s cutting, the party really got started with the first dance, espresso martinis, and a quickly filled dance floor.

-Before we for married, we already felt like a family.
+Before we married, we already felt like a family.
 We love each other’s company and are committed to each other for life.
-Getting married meant we got to stand together, in front of our closest friends and family, and promise to be loyal, compassionate and supportive to one another for the rest of our lives.
+Getting married meant we got to stand together in front of our closest friends and family.
+With a promise to be loyal, compassionate, and supportive to one another for the rest of our lives.
 It has also meant that every now and again, you’ll glance over at her and think, ‘I can’t believe I got to marry you’.
 That feeling is magical.

 As everyone tells you, the wedding day goes in an instant.
 Take the time to have special moments together and look around and take it all in.

 You should figure out the service providers you want early on and book them in!!
-We had most of ours booked within two months of starting planing, so we were lucky enough to get everyone we wanted but some of our friends who were planning weddings at around the same time missed out.
+We had most of ours booked within two months of starting planning, so we were lucky enough to get everyone we wanted, but some of our friends who were planning weddings at around the same time missed out.

-We are really glad we spent the day together getting ready and walking down the aisle together.
+We are thrilled we spent the day together, getting ready and walking down the aisle together.
 This made the day all the more special.

 We only invited our closest friends and people we really wanted at our wedding.
-We were lucky enough not to be guilted by our mothers to invite extended family.
+Lucky enough not to be guilted by our mothers to invite extended family.
 This meant we had very few problems leading up to the wedding.

 We are very happy we didn’t have a bridal party on the day or an engagement party.
-This made the process of planning a lot less stressful.
+Not having a bridal party helped the process of planning a lot less stressful.
 It was also really nice having our parents standing beside us during the ceremony.